fleschutz/CWTS/README.md

 As soon as there are no more warnings **turn warnings into errors** to enforce the *Zero Warnings Policy* from now on.
 That way warnings can no longer be ignored because the build fails.
 The corresponding compiler options are `-Werror` for Clang and GCC and `/WX` for Visual Studio.

-Dear API developers: introducing the *Zero Warnings Policy* heavily depends on the header files being used.
-Please make sure your header files do not produce any compiler warnings!

 Links
 -----
 * [Diagnostic flags in Clang](https://clang.llvm.org/docs/DiagnosticsReference.html)